-Late Pick Up
+Parent Guardian Tardiness/Late Pick Up

-Please note that late pick up is an inconvenience for our staff who work long and hard hours to provide your students with a great education every day.
+Please note that late pick up is an inconvenience for our staff to provide your students with a great education every day.
 We will stay with your child 10-15 minutes past the closure of the pick up lane.
 After this time students will be taken to the main office to wait for pick up.
-Parents are responsible for picking up their student within 20 minutes of the dismissal time.
+Parents are responsible for picking up within 20 minutes of the dismissal time.
 If our supervision policy is abused by a parent more than once in a semester or there is an excessive delay, parents/guardians will be given a written warning.
-Multiple offenses will lead to a meeting with the Assistant Principal, Principal and potentially Head of School.
+Multiple offenses will lead to a meeting with the Principal and potentially Head of School.
 If you are going to have issues picking up your child because of an emergency, please notify the main office immediately.